About the company

 of host communities

-- improves working conditions and access to the industry
+- improves working conditions

 - makes positive contributions to the conservation of natural and cultural heritage